Disco Lab #33 (Halloween Edition): The Manhattan Transfer – ‘Twilight Zone/Twilight Tone’ (1979)

 “Twilight Zone/Twilight Tone” fuses the theme from the ’60s TV show Twilight Zone with an eerie new composition.
 Its title perhaps inspired by Duke Ellington’s “In A Mellow Tone,” “Twilight Tone” describes a magical piece of music that sucks its listeners “through a tunnel of the mind” into some alternate dimension.
 The third verse suggests that swing-band leader Glenn Miller’s 1944 disappearance over the English Channel led to him “play[ing] trombone in the mystic unknown zone.”
 (Manhattan Transfer had a UK hit years earlier with Miller’s “Tuxedo Junction.”)

-The single also pays homage to another mid-20th Century music legend, Bernard Herrmann, who composed the famous Twilight Zone TV theme.
-(Herrmann passed away barely three years earlier, on the very night he finished recording the Taxi Driver score.)
-The first minute or so of the record recreates the TV theme, complete with ersatz Rod Serling narration; “Rod” returns later to set the stage for the Glenn Miller segment.
+The first minute or so of the record recreates the famous Twilight Zone TV theme, complete with ersatz Rod Serling narration; “Rod” returns later to set the stage for the Glenn Miller segment.
 (Serling passed away in 1975; one wonders if he’d have been flattered to have been immortalized on a dance record.)

 The 6:22 remix (extended only slightly from the 6:05 LP version) plays through the TV intro and the first two verses, then lapses beautifully into a guitar solo.
 A breakdown picks up the Herrmann theme again via a couple different guitar lines, bringing us into the Serling reprise.
 After the Glenn Miller section, the record ends disappointingly with endless repetition of the “here in the twilight” lyric, perhaps of interest to present-day vampire-fiction fans but boring to everyone else.
 At least a boogie-woogie piano solo creates some interest.